nickojs/nickojs/README.md

 ![](https://img.shields.io/badge/Tools-Expo-informational?style=flat-square&logo=expo&logoColor=white&color=73d753)

 ## final considerations
-I'm currently rebuilding my portfolio, just did [this project](https://github.com/nickojs/lockpicking-simulator-ts) and now I'm into another (still private) project.
+I'm currently rebuilding my portfolio, just did [this project](https://github.com/nickojs/lockpicking-simulator-ts) and now I'm almost finishing [this one](https://github.com/nickojs/zombie-survival-network).
 Regarding DevOps technologies, I have some knowledge (GCP and AWS, mostly), but **I'm not** really into it.

 Also, you can find me on [my LinkedIn profile](https://www.linkedin.com/in/nickojs/).